roq-trading/roq-cpp-samples/README.md

   * Live trading

-### Event Logs (install)
+### Simulation Data (install)

-Simulation requires you to either capture your own event logs (automatically done by the gateways) or use sample data
+Simulation requires you to either use your own event logs (automatically captured when you're running a gateway) or use sample data

 ```bash
 conda install -y --channel https://roq-trading.com/conda/stable \